fidergo-stephane-gourichon/salis/README.md

 SALIS information can't travel faster than 1 byte per update (SALIS' speed of light, if you will).

-To watch an introductory video about *SALIS*,
+To watch an introductory video about *SALIS*
 [go here.](https://www.youtube.com/watch?v=jCFmOCvy6po)

 ### Details